spec-validator/validator/packages/rest-api-server/README.md

 expectType<Route, typeof routeObject>(true)
 ```

+Note, the routes do not handle trafic in any meaningful way,
+they are just a specification for the handlers.

 ### Fluent API for the most common case

 There is a fluent API aiming to simplify route configuration in the